Xilinx/graphanalytics/docs/src/common/install-conda-python.rst

 .. note::
     Demo Jupyter Notebooks can be run from any machine that is on the same network as the TigerGraph server i.e. can connect via HTTP connections.
-These Notebooks use **pytigerGraph** module to connect to the TigerGraph server via REST APIs.
+These Notebooks use **pyTigerGraph** module to connect to the TigerGraph server via REST APIs.

 1. Create a virtual environment and install dependencies
 --------------------------------------------------------